Ratepay Data Privacy Statement

 4.1 As part of our risk analysis, we process your data to determine whether you will be able to meet your payment obligations and to protect you from fraudsters who may attempt to use your data to commit crimes.
 To do this, we determine the likelihood of proper payment in connection with Ratepay payment methods.

-4.3 In the case of payment transactions in connection with the Ratepay installment payment method, we transmit the results of these risk analyses to Wirecard Bank prior to the assignment of the claim.
+4.3 In the event of cooperation with further payment partners, we transmit the results of these risk analyses to the respective payment partners prior to the assignment of the claim, if we have assigned the claim in question.
+Please refer to your separate payment information for details.

 4.4 When conducting the risk analysis for Ratepay payment methods, Ratepay determines the probability of proper payment (the “analysis result”).
 The analysis result is determined based on our experience in the field of online payments as well as the payment method and a mathematical-statistical evaluation of the following data: